Norman Geisler: Criticism of C. S. Lewis

 Geisler was a critic of C. S. Lewis' higher critical view of the miracles recorded in the Old Testament, claiming Lewis "[relegated] many Old Testament miracles to the realm of myth."
 In Is Man the Measure?
 Geisler provides C. S. Lewis' writings as an example of Christian humanism, in which Lewis' views on the Old Testament and its miracles are also subject to criticism.

 Theology

-Geisler was a conservative evangelical scholar who wrote a four-volume systematic theology which was later condensed into a 1,660 page one-volume tome.
+Geisler was an evangelical scholar who wrote a four-volume systematic theology, which was later condensed into a 1,660 page one-volume tome, and subsequently republished in four volumes in 2025.